kvitale/PokemonParty/README.md

 - You can also change a pokemon from default color to shiny by clicking on the image of whatever Pokemon you choose.

 - Also hit the like button the like your favorite Pokemon.

+## Built From

+- Javascript
+- HTML
+- CSS